Aigerim-Zh/Kickstarter-Analysis/README.md

 ### Challenges and Difficulties Encountered

 * The dataset came with non-readible date columns.
-The conversion is explained above.
+The conversion is explained [above](https://github.com/Aigerim-Zh/kickstarter-analysis#preparing-the-data).
 * There are many positive outliers in the data, which need to be reviewed.
 It is possible that, because of these outliers, the trend linesare slightly distorted.
 * It is assumed that the monetary columns such as goal and pledged amounts are standartized to one currency and adjusted for inflation.
 However, it is not clear from the dataset.

 ## Results

 ### **Conclusions about the Outcomes based on Launch Date**
-  * Theater category is the most successful campaign type.
+  * Theater category showed the highest number of successful outcomes.
   * Based on the preliminary analysis, May is the best month to launch a theater campaign as it showed the highest number of successful outcomes historically.
-  * The number of canceled theater campaigns stays roughly stable throughout the year with overall low counts, with the maximum of 7 campaigns in January and the minimum of 1 in July.
+  * The number of canceled theater campaigns stays roughly stable throughout the year with overall low counts.

 ### **Conclusions about Outcomes based on Fundrasing Goals of Theater Plays**
   * Plays were the most successful subcategory of the theater category campaigns.